lairworks/nas2d-core/README.md

 > <span style="color:red">**WARNING** Do not commit the NuGet-specific changes made to the project in `.vcxproj`, `.vcxproj.filters`, `packages.config`, or the folder `./packages/...`.
 In addition to these changes being local to your system, they may contain potentially sensitive or personally identifiable information in the generated absolute path!</span>

-A workaround to allow for successful compilation or to work with the project file when adding or removing files or filters is as follows:

-1. Stash the NuGet-specific changes with an appropriate name.
+A workaround to work with the project file when adding or removing files or filters is to stash the changes with an appropriate name.
-2. Complete any work, make any commits.
-3. Pop/Unstash the NuGet-changes.
-4. Compile.
-5. Re-stash the NuGet-changes.

-For best results, these steps should be completed immediately after installing the local NuGet package so as to not include any unrelated changes.
+For best results, you should stash the changes immediately after installing the local NuGet package so as to not include any unrelated changes.

 > <span style="color:red">**NOTICE** Committing the NuGet changes to the project will break it for all other developers due to the local absolute path.</span>